nbarretoMindera/Decoy/README.md

 ## ❓ What is Decoy?

-Decoy is a Swift package that intercepts network requests made via URLSession and returns pre-configured mock responses (or records live responses) without the need for an external HTTP server.
+Decoy is a Swift package that intercepts network requests made via URLSession or GraphQL via Apollo and returns pre-configured mock responses (or records live responses) without the need for an external HTTP server.
 Designed primarily for XCUI tests, Decoy lets you simulate network responses entirely within Xcode, so your UI tests run quickly and reliably.

 Using Decoy, you can:
 * **Record live responses**: Automatically capture real API responses and store them as mocks.
 * **Queue mocked responses**: Specify and queue JSON mocks for particular endpoint URLs.
 * **Replay mocks in sequence**: Return queued mocks in a controlled flow during testing.
-* **Keep production code untouched**: Your app uses URLSession as normal, and Decoy intercepts calls under the hood.
+* **Keep production code untouched**: Your app uses URLSession / Apollo as normal, and Decoy intercepts calls under the hood.

 ## 🧱 How do I implement it?

-The `Decoy` package contains two targets: `Decoy` and `DecoyXCUI`, which are added as dependencies of your `App` and its `AppUITests` targets respectively.
-They're only a few kilobytes in size and will have no major impact on the size of your release binary in the App Store.
-Decoy works best when your app uses a shared instance of `URLSession`, as in this case, you only need `import Decoy` once.
-To get up and running:
+The `Decoy` package contains three targets: `Decoy`, `DecoyApollo`, and `DecoyXCUI`. `Decoy` must be added as a dependency of your app target. `DecoyApollo` should also be added to your app target if it uses Apollo and you'd like to mock GraphQL. `DecoyXCUI` should be added to your UI testing target.
+These packages are only a few kilobytes in size and will have no major impact on the size of your release binary in the App Store.
+Decoy works best when your app uses a shared instance of `URLSession` or a single `Apollo` instance, as in this case, you only need `import Decoy` once.

+For a setup without GraphQL, to get up and running:

 ### In the project:
 * Add the Decoy package as a depedency.